amuzetnoM/HEKTOR_VS/README.md

 > **High-Performance Vector Database Engine** — Semantic Search and AI Training Platform

-A C++ vector database with SIMD-optimized similarity search, local ONNX-based embeddings, and native integration with the Gold Standard precious metals intelligence system.
+A C++ vector database with SIMD-optimized similarity search and local ONNX-based embeddings.
 Designed for sub-millisecond queries on millions of vectors.

 ---